 Data.
 Data reporting.
 Data analyzing.
-We live in a world of data with data available right at our fingertips.
+We live in a world of data, with data analysis right at our fingertips.
 Although it often feels overwhelming, it doesn't have to be.
-Here at PIPESTONE, and in the pork industry, reporting and understanding data is a valuable tool in ensuring your farm is profitable, efficient, and vital to drive your farm into the next generation.
+Here at PIPESTONE, and in the pork industry, reporting and understanding data is a valuable tool for ensuring your farm is profitable, efficient, and vital to drive your farm into the next generation.